rya-sge/access-denied/_posts/Poseidon Hash Function A Technical Overview.md

 $$
 x↦x^5
 $$
-THis S-Box is suitable for the most popular prime fields in ZK applications,concretely the prime subfields of the scalar field of the BLS12-381 and BN254
+THis S-Box is suitable for the most popular prime fields in ZK applications,concretely the prime subfields of the scalar field of the BLS12-381 and BN254 or Ed25519.

 or more generally: